Biggie Munn: Coaching career at Michigan State

 In 1947, Munn and the Michigan State administration, led by university president John A. Hannah, approached University of Notre Dame president Father Cavanaugh to have his Fighting Irish play the Spartans for the first time since 1921.
 Michigan State initially offered to let Notre Dame take 80 percent of the gate, but Cavanaugh insisted they split the receipts down the middle.
 Munn was the only coach to beat Notre Dame head coach Frank Leahy three years in a row (1950–1952).

 Munn developed the "Wingback Deep" formation of his formula "Michigan State Multiple Offense."
 The play featured a shifting back and forth between a T-formation and a single-wing formation with a direct snap to the tailback between a T-formation quarterback's legs.

 On the Michigan State dressing room wall, Munn hung a statement on fundamentals that his players were required to read before every home game: "Do not cheat your team or your teammates.
 Know your plays.
 Block.
 Protect.
 Add to what we are trying to do. [signed] Biggie."

 During the latter part of his coaching career, Munn developed the talents of Willie Thrower, the Big Ten's first black quarterback.
 In 1953 with the Chicago Bears, Thrower became the first black quarterback to play in the National Football League.

 In 1952, Munn was named the AFCA Coach of the Year, coaching Michigan State to 9–0 record and a national championship.
 In 1953, Michigan State's first year of conference play in the Big Ten, the Spartans shared the conference title with Illinois and went to the Rose Bowl, where they beat UCLA, 28–20.

 Shortly after the Rose Bowl victory, Michigan State's athletic director, Ralph H. Young retired.

-Munn stepped down from coaching to assume duties as athletic director and remained in that position until 1971.
-Munn named his assistant, Duffy Daugherty, as his to successor to helm the football team.
+At the urging of Hannah, Munn, who had experienced intestinal ulcers during his tenure at Michigan State, stepped down from coaching at age 45 to assume the office of athletic director and remained in that position until 1971, when he retired following a stroke.

+Munn named his chief assistant, Duffy Daugherty, as his successor in the head coaching position.

 During his tenure as Michigan State's head football coach, Munn tutored 17 All-Americans.
 His teams have retained the school's top four season marks for rushing-yards-per-game: 1948 (304.5 yards/game), 1951 (293.9 yards), 1952 (272.4), and 1950 (269.3).

 Munn was inducted into the College Football Hall of Fame in 1959.
 Syracuse University enshrined him in its hall of fame in 1973.
 Munn was inducted into Minnesota's "M" Club in 1993.